-A value is linked in several steps on the PROFINET Outputs or EtherNet/IP tabs of the Logic tool: 1.
+A value is linked in several steps on the PROFINET Outputs tab of the Logic tool: 1.
 A tool node is connected to a write node.
-2. The write node is connected to a PROFINET or EtherNet/IP module in a slot.
+2. The write node is connected to a PROFINET module in a slot.

 Output data are transmitted at the end of an inspection cycle.